golang/example/gotypes/README.md

-Every `Type` has an `Underlying` method, but for all of them except `*Named`, it is simply the identity function.
+Every `Type` has an `Underlying` method, but for all of them except `*Named` and `*Alias`, it is simply the identity function.
-For a named type, `Underlying` returns its underlying type, which is always an unnamed type.
+For a named or alias type, `Underlying` returns its underlying type, which is always an unnamed type.
 Thus `Underlying` returns `int` for both `T` and
 `U` below.